 - Use of our Unsplash integration is subject to the Unsplash Terms

 - Use of our Getty Images integration is subject to our Image Terms

 Note: This guide is available as a resource, but shouldn't be construed or relied upon in any way as legal advice.
 Per our Terms of Service, Squarespace doesn't provide advice or recommendations about laws applicable to your site or business.

 How to use stock images

 Our stock image integrations are available almost anywhere you can add images to your site.

-When adding an image, click Image Search.
+When adding an image, click Image Search or Search for Images.
 Then, search the Free and Premium collections.
 For detailed steps, visit Searching and adding stock images.

 Be aware of trademarks in images

 Ensure your image doesn’t include a trademark that could confuse visitors about the trademark owner endorsing or sponsoring you, your website, or your products.
 Brand names, logos, and even a few famous buildings have trademark protections.